 If a group of smaller developments share access, the driver needing to turn left across heavy volumes can usually find an access that is signalized, allowing safer left turns.
-Having good cross parcel access also maximizes the number of well designed unsignalized driveways.
-They will have good visibility and will be located in such a way to take advantage of sufficient gaps in traffic from a nearby signal.
+Having good cross parcel access also maximizes the number of well designed unsignalized driveways that have good visibility and are located in such a way to take advantage of sufficient gaps in traffic from a nearby signal.
 Joint driveways and cross access especially help the small corner lots and out parcels.
 On small corner parcels left turn accessibility is a problem due to the fact that the left turns all conflict with the functional area of the intersection.
-Exhibit 74 Joint and Cross Access Provides Drivers with Better Left Turn Ability
+Exhibit 74 JOINT AND CROSS ACCESS PROVIDES DRIVERS WITH BETTER LEFT TURN ABILITY